 As you’ve likely heard by now colleges want to admit students who show demonstrated interest.
 “By writing a letter reaffirming commitment to the college, students can improve their chances of admission,” says Cohen.
 The letter should include three things.
-1) Reiterate his interest in attending the college.
-2) Remind the admissions committee why he’s a good fit.
-3) Provide updates on any new achievements (like the starring role in the school play he just landed).
+1) Reiterate their interest in attending the college.
+2) Remind the admissions committee why they are a good fit.
+3) Provide updates on any new achievements (like the starring role in the school play they just landed).
 Cohen suggests students integrate their “why this school” essay into this letter.
 But only include if that essay was not part of the original application materials.
 “It is a good idea for a counselor or advisor to review this letter,” adds Cohen.

 4. Finish other applications.

 The downside of being deferred is that your teenager now needs to apply to other schools, including at least one safety school.
 “Hopefully, students who applied early have kept up with completing their regular decision applications,” says Cohen.
 “But if not, there’s still time.
 Complete those applications by the deadline.
 Don’t let your disappointment from a deferral hurt your chances of admission at other colleges.
 Stay positive and on track.”

 5. Be optimistic.